stac-utils/stac-fastapi/docs/src/get-started.md

 ```

 !!! note
-	If you're using the Docker database, make sure these settings:
+	If you're using the Docker database, make sure to also have these settings:

 	```env
     PGUSER=username